 Comisión Federal de Electricidad energy and infrastructure investment trust

 We represented the Comisión Federal de Electricidad (CFE), the national electric company of Mexico (100 percent owned by the Mexican government), as Mexican and New York counsel, in the ﬁrst publicly traded Fibra E (energy and infrastructure investment trust) focused on Mexico's electric transmission sector and the ﬁrst publicly traded company sponsored by CFE.
 CFE Transmisión is the subsidiary of CFE, which owns the entire National Transmission Network (Red Nacional de Transmisión) and is currently the sole provider of public transmission services in Mexico.

 We represented Central de Corretajes in ﬁling a request for the incorporation and operation of a new stock exchange in Mexico (Bolsa Institucional de Valores).
 This is an important milestone for the Mexican ﬁnancial markets.

-We represented the Mexican Asset Administration & Sale Agency (Servicio de Administración y Enajenación de Bienes, or SAE) in the design and implementation of the sale procurement process for the sale of nine sugar mills, which represent 22.2% of the Mexican sugar production market.
-After two procurement processes, in the third (and last) public auction process, SAE awarded a contract for a total amount of MXN 3.4 billion (approximately US$190 million) for the sale of the two remaining sugar mills, and received a 144% higher price than the initial reference price.
+We represented the Mexican Asset Administration & Sale Agency (Servicio de Administración y Enajenación de Bienes, or SAE) in the design and implementation of the sale procurement process for the sale of nine sugar mills, which represent 22.2 percent of the Mexican sugar production market.
+After two procurement processes, in the third (and last) public auction process, SAE awarded a contract for a total of MXN 3.4 billion (approximately US$190 million) for the sale of the two remaining sugar mills and received a price that was 144 percent higher than the initial reference price.
 The sale is one of the most important commercial transactions in SAE's history, and White & Case played a leading role in the vast range of corporate/M&A, procurement, regulatory and litigation issues raised in the process.